nzakas/understandinges6/manuscript/03-Functions.md

 console.log(notAPerson);    // "undefined"
 ```

 When creating `notAPerson`, calling `Person()` without `new` results in `undefined` (and sets a `name` property on the global object in nonstrict mode).
-The capitalization of `Person` is the only real indicator that the function is meant to be caled using `new`, as is common in JavaScript programs.
+The capitalization of `Person` is the only real indicator that the function is meant to be called using `new`, as is common in JavaScript programs.
 This confusion over the dual roles of functions led to some changes in ECMAScript 6.

 ECMAScript 6 defines two different internal-only methods for functions: `[[Call]]` and `[[Construct]]`.
 When a function is called without `new`, the `[[Call]]` method is executed, which executes the body of the function as it appears in the code.
 When a function is called with `new`, that's when the `[[Construct]]` method is called.
 The `[[Construct]]` method is responsible for creating a new object, called the *new target*, and then executing the function body with `this` set to the new target.
 Functions that have a `[[Construct]]` method are called *constructors*.